-- How will you inform parents and the community about any programs you offer? - How will you engage parents and community members to support students in programs you offer? - Who is responsible for overseeing the implementation of college readiness supports? - Which staff members will support these efforts? - How will your post-secondary and graduation supports align to the CPS Vision?
+- How you will inform parents and the community about any programs you offer? - How you will engage parents and community members to support students in programs you offer? - Who is responsible for overseeing the implementation of college readiness supports? - Which staff members will support these efforts? - How will your post-secondary and graduation supports align to the CPS Vision?